 (A 6.5 Minute Read)

 A Father had three sons whom he loved deeply.
-He enjoyed their company.
-He enjoyed giving good things to them.
-He even just enjoyed watching them as they went about their day.
+He enjoyed spending time with them, he enjoyed giving good things to them, and he was even interested in their daily activities.
 They were each special to him and he was very familiar with each one of them; their personality, individuality and uniqueness.

 His eldest son always had a heart to please his father and tried to do everything just right.
 He was creative and passionate about whatever he did.
 This son took himself and what he did very seriously.
 He couldn’t handle his own failure or the failure of others.
 He could not stand being corrected.
 He always had the best of intentions, but he very rarely asked for his father’s input or direction.
 When it was given, he often argued with his Father about it or ignored it entirely.
 He tried to do things for his father in his own way but cared very little about what his father actually thought.